alex-hhh/ActivityLog2/doc/hrv-notes.md

 The HRV data-frame% contains 4 series:

-* "timestamp" is a UNIX timestamp on when the recording was made.
+* *timestamp* is a UNIX timestamp on when the recording was made.
 This series is ordered.
 Since there are several HRV values recorded every second, and the timestamp resolution is 1 second, there will be duplicates in this series.
-* "hrv" represents the time in milliseconds between heart beats, as recorded by the device.
+* *hrv* represents the time in milliseconds between heart beats, as recorded by the device.
 The series is stored as read from the FIT file and might contain bad values (e.g. missing heart beats are recorded as unusually large HRV values).
-* "delta-hrv" represents the difference between adjacent HRV values.
+* *delta-hrv* represents the difference between adjacent HRV values.
-* "bpm" is the HR data read from the FIT file.
+* *bpm* is the HR data read from the FIT file.
 Can be used to correlate HRV values with the HR data recorded by the device.

-The function ``compute-hrv-metrics`` in hrv.rkt can be used to compute some common HRV metrics, the results of this computation is stored in the database.
+The function `compute-hrv-metrics` in hrv.rkt can be used to compute some common HRV metrics, the results of this computation is stored in the database.
 The database stores metrics for the entire activity, but they can be computed for subsets.
 For example, to compute the metrics for the first 5 minutes of